JGarza189/oncological-modeling/Supplement/patient-populations.pharmacology.md

 ### Cyclophosphamide
 Cyclophosphamide is a widely used chemotherapy drug that works by interfering with DNA replication, leading to the destruction of rapidly dividing cells, including cancer cells.
 It is commonly used in the treatment of Neuroblastoma and other malignancies due to its potent cytotoxic effects.
 In addition to directly targeting tumor cells, Cyclophosphamide can modulate the immune system by depleting regulatory T cells, potentially enhancing the effectiveness of immunotherapy.
 However, its use is associated with dose-dependent side effects, including immunosuppression and toxicity to healthy tissues (McCune et al., 2009).

+#### Association between CYP2B6 genetic variability and cyclophosphamide therapy in pediatric patients with neuroblastoma (Mango et al., 2023)

+>"Cyclophosphamide, an oxazaphosphorine prodrug is frequently used in treatment of neuroblastoma, which is one of the most prevalent solid organ malignancies in infants and young children."

+#### A Comparative Study of the Antiproliferative and Apoptotic Effects of Some Chemotherapeutic Drugs on Neuroblastoma Cells (Turgut, 2023).

+>" In the present study, the cytotoxic and apoptotic effects of five different drugs approved by the US Food and Drug Administration (FDA), which are used in various cancer treatments, on neuroblastoma cells were comparatively investigated.
+Cisplatin and cyclophosphamide were used as references because these drugs are the backbone of current clinical protocols for the treatment of neuroblastoma."

+>" In conclusion, in the present study, it was determined that some cancer drugs (cisplatin, cyclophosphamide, nivolumab, cetuximab, and gemcitabine) have antiproliferative and apoptotic effects on SH-SY5Y neuroblastoma cells."

 ### Interleukin-2 (IL-2)
 Interleukin-2 (IL-2) is a cytokine that plays a crucial role in regulating the immune response by promoting the proliferation and activation of natural killer (NK) cells and cytotoxic T lymphocytes (CTLs).
 It is essential for immune system function and has been explored as an immunotherapy for various cancers, including Neuroblastoma.
 IL-2 enhances the body's ability to target and destroy tumor cells by stimulating immune cell growth and activity.
 Clinically, it has been used in high-dose regimens for metastatic cancers, though its application is often limited by toxicity and side effects (Barker et al., 2007).